Chestnut Blight

 Early attempts to control spread of Cryphonectria parasitica included quarantine and destruction of diseased trees.
 These efforts were ineffective because the fungus produces prolific spores that are spread by animals and the wind.
 Also, Cryphonectria parasitica persists and reproduces on dead or living American chestnuts, chinquapins, and on numerous other tree species, including multiple oak species, maple, hickory, American beech, and tulip poplar.
 As a result, the fungus (and resulting chestnut blight) remains prevalent in North America.

-No wild-type American chestnut tree has been documented to contain full blight resistance, although anecdotally, there appears to be a range of susceptibility (i.e. differences in damage to stems and survival times).
-Over the past century there has been considerable research on various strategies, e.g., chemical controls, biocontrol (hypovirulence), and radiation treatment of seeds.
-None has proved effective in controlling blight on a landscape scale in North America.
+No wild-type American chestnut tree has been documented to contain full blight resistance, although anecdotally, there appears to be a range of susceptibility (i.e., differences in damage to stems and survival times).
+Over the past century there has been considerable research on various strategies such as chemical controls, biocontrol (hypovirulence), and radiation treatment of seeds.
+None have proved effective in controlling blight on a landscape scale in North America.

 Breeding for resistance – through crossing American and Asian species – began in the 1920s under the auspices of the U.S. Department of Agriculture’s Office of Forest Pathology.
 This program was abandoned in 1960.
 At the same time, Arthur Graves began efforts to develop hypovirulence, a biocontrol method that uses a fungal virus to help attenuate the pathogen, which was later continued by the Connecticut Agricultural Experiment Station.
 Again, none of these early programs succeeded in producing a fast growing, timber-type (tall and straight) tree with good blight resistance; every candidate fell short in at least one respect.